Generating traffic and improving digital visibility is a direct result of authoritative, highly relevant and streamlined digital PR work.

 The second campaign How often do we really clean out underwear, was very much focused on the primary collection of survey responses, with the aim of creating a strong narrative that was directly related to the landing page targeted (men's underwear).

 Although both campaigns were centralized around primary data, the data collection wasn't as heavy when identifying the video games impacting the environment most .
 Instead, we used our experience to engage with gossip-led and lifestyle journalists to draw certain angles from survey data that they would be interested in.
 Our intention was also to create referrable and evergreen content that could be updated to its universal interest.

 As our goal for outreach was to deliver links to inner category pages , we needed to be far more thorough and defined in our approach.
 Therefore, we utilized our outreach knowledge to invite journalists we had a positive report with to view the campaign first.
 Thereafter, we were able to get in touch with journalists from suitable outlets who worked for internationally exemplary and high DA outlets, helping OnBuy gain prominent backlinks to the category pages, that would in turn help with rankings.

 Considering our goals set out were to gain organic and dominant placements geared towards inner category pages for our client, we were able to fine-tune our approach – and successfully delivered.

 Both digital PR campaigns were nothing short of successes, driving high authority DA placements globally including the UK, Germany, Italy and even Australia due to the universal appeal of the idea.
 Between both campaigns, we achieved more than 110 placements for popular category pages.

-Since a large proportion of links were follow, these campaigns set a precedence for an ability to disperse ‘link juice’ in an organic, and editorial way, securing authoritative backlinks that would not only exemplify OnBuy’s position in a competitive field, but demonstrate expertise; whilst naturally boosting specific category pages in the SERPs.
+Since such a large proportion of the covergae included links, these campaigns set a precedence for an ability to keep up link velocity in an organic, and editorial way, securing authoritative backlinks that would not only exemplify OnBuy's position in a competitive field, but demonstrate expertise; whilst naturally boosting specific category pages in the SERPs.